+1 Remuneration of directors

-The general meeting of shareholders of the Company approved the remuneration principles of the non-executive directors of the Company in its meetings of April 28, 2010, April 24, 2013, April 29, 2015, April 27, 2016 and April 26, 2017.
-The remuneration of the independent directors is as follows: A fixed annual remuneration of the chairman of the board of directors \in 120,000, an attendance fee for board meetings for the independent directors of \in 3,500, but with a maximum of \notin 24,500 per year, an attendance fee of \notin 4,000 for the chairman of the Audit Committee for presiding Audit Committee meetings, an attendance fee for the other independent directors participating in the Audit Committee at 3,000 per meeting, and an attendance fee for independent directors participating in the Remuneration & Nomination Committee at \notin 2,000.
+The remuneration of the independent directors is as follows:

+- A fixed annual remuneration of the chairman of the board of directors €120,000 - Attendance fees for board meetings for the independent directors €3,500, but with a maximum of €24,500 per year - Attendance fees for the chairman of the Audit Committee for Audit Committee meetings at €4,000 per meeting - Attendance fees for the other independent directors participating in the Audit Committee at 3,000 per meeting - Attendance fees for independent directors participating in the Remuneration & Nomination Committee at €2,000

 Furthermore, each non-executive director's remuneration consists of an annual fixed fee, increased with an attendance fee per attended meeting of the board of directors.
 All directors, except the CEO, the chairman of the board of directors and the directors appointed upon nomination of the Liberty Global Group, receive an annual fixed fee of €45,000 each.
 The directors appointed upon nomination of the Liberty Global Group, receive an annual fixed fee of €12,000 each.
 For each attended scheduled meeting of the board of directors, they receive an amount of €2,000.

 The annual fixed fees are only due if the director attends at least half of the scheduled board meetings.

-The independent directors are awarded remuneration for (attending) committee meetings (see above).
-The observer to the board of directors of Telenet is paid in the same fashion as the independent directors of Telenet but is not remunerated for attending committee meetings.
+The observer to the board of directors of Telenet is remunerated in the same manner as the independent directors of the Company but does not receive an attendance fee for participating in committee meetings.